Yorkies in Teacups: What That All About?

 Teacup Yorkies are extremely energetic and require more exercise than you may think, given their small stature.
 Although they rapidly become exhausted, a 5–10 minute walk twice daily is the best exercise for them and gives them room to run around the house.

-It is a good idea to have someone drop by during the day if you cannot bring them to work with you.
+Having someone drop by during the day if you cannot bring them to work with you is a good idea.
 Even if the person is not one of their kind, your Yorkie will be delighted to have them around.

 Teacup Yorkies frequently experience little dog syndrome and exhibit street-owning behavior.
 They pursue bigger dogs and cats and bark at strangers.